DevOpsBootcamp/website/source/application-isolation.rst

 .. ifnotslides::

-    Application isolation is the separation of one program or application stack from others.
-The oldest way to do this is to run your application on a separate computer, but that gets very expensive very quickly.
+    Application isolation is the separation of one program or application stack from the rest of the running processes.
+The oldest way to do this is to simply run your application on a separate computer, but that gets very expensive very quickly.

     There are two main ways to tackle Application Isolation on one computer:
     Virtual Machines and Containers.
 They both achieve similar end results